Codecademy/docs/content/markdown/concepts/lists/lists.md

 ---
-Title: 'Lists'
+Title: "Lists"
-Description: 'In Markdown, items can be organized into ordered and unordered lists.
-To create an ordered list, add numbers followed by periods. markdown 1. 🌡 Preheat oven to 325°F 2. 🍪 Drop cookie dough 3. ⏰ Bake for 15 min '
+Description: "In Markdown, items can be organized into ordered and unordered lists.
+To create an ordered list, add numbers followed by periods. markdown 1. 🌡 Preheat oven to 325°F 2. 🍪 Drop cookie dough 3. ⏰ Bake for 15 min "
 Subjects:
-  - 'Developer Tools'
+  - "Developer Tools"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Lists'
+  - "Lists"
-  - 'Documentation'
+  - "Documentation"
-  - 'GitHub'
+  - "GitHub"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 In Markdown, items can be organized into ordered and unordered lists.